 Collective gendered violence, for example in the form of honour-related violence, is a challenge faced also in Finland.
 Hence, the project will offer a platform to discuss and study how the already existing juridical and societal mechanisms could be utilized in prevention and – when needed – in criminal processing of this type of violence.
 Due to the concerns regarding the incapacity of judicial system to provide justice in a way that would not violate the equality of the victims of violence, the project proposes a further question concerning the development of new and more effective measures to tackle different kinds of collective violence.

-The research project started in 2015.
-At the moment it also includes work shop activities for professionals dealing with collective gendered violence (social, health and education sector, NGO's, police etc.) in Finland.
+The research project started in 2015 with work shop activities for professionals dealing with collective gendered violence (social, health and education sector, NGO's, police etc.) in Finland.
+A related article is forthcoming in 2018.
+A symposium on violence research is organized annually (see events).

 Satu Lidman, Ph.D., is Adjunct Professor (History of Criminal Law) at the University of Turku Faculty of Law.
 Her doctoral theses (2008) analyzed the system of public shaming in the Duchy of Bavaria in the 16th and 17th centuries.
 Lidman’s central research interests focus on early modern and modernizing criminal law on the one hand, and changing understanding of gender, violence and punishments on the other.
 Her multidisciplinary research approach emphasizes a general comparative framework based on longue dureé historical continuity and the human rights’ perspective in the modern multicultural society.